enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 7 - Statistical Analysis with SPM.md

 	- ![[Pasted image 20220708065432.png]]
 	-
 - f-test: We use it by creating a reduce model excluding the parameter of interest.
 Then, we can add em and see if they improve our model prediction (of the BOLDr) or not.
 - what the fuck is 2 sided difference?
-What are we exactly calculating with the f-test? #unclear
+What are we exactly calculating with the f-test?
 	- The f statistic doesn't care about the sign: It can't tell you if the difference is positive or negative
 	- f-test compare the full model with the reduced model (without the B we want)
 	- We have thev ariance of the BOLDr that's explained by the reduced model.
 Now, adding the different parameter, how much more variance is explained?
 (Variance because it will deviate from the standard HDR of as well)